Omni Calculator logo

 Apart from the MPG of a plug-in hybrid, our calculator can also determine your expenses on gas and electricity.
 All you have to do is provide the price of fuel per gallon and electricity per kWh in your area.

 When choosing the price of electricity, double-check whether you can use a tariff with a variable cost per kWh depending on the time of the day (tiered electricity pricing).
-If so, you can open the Advanced mode to type in two different electricity prices.
+If so, you can tick the option Tiered electricity pricing to type in two different electricity prices.
 You can assign a different percentage of total charging time to each of them.
 You can also use these fields if, for example, you charge your car for free at your workplace.
 Then, simply set the tier 2 electricity price to $0 /kWh.

 The PHEV calculator will automatically display the total monthly cost of using a plug-in hybrid.
-You can also open the Advanced mode to see the cost split into the gasoline and electricity parts.
+You can also tick the option Show total energy cost split to see the split between the gasoline and electricity parts.

 Comparison with a regular car